Sign In Register

 Safety Score

-Frankfort has an average annual temperature of 45°F (7°C).
+Frankfort has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 20°F in January while summers reach 69°F in July.
-Annual precipitation is 51.4 inches.
+The area gets 259 sunny days per year, above the national average.
+Annual precipitation totals 51.4 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 419 feet.

 Temperature